hannesvdvreken/php-oauth/README.md

 $status = $twitter->post('statuses/update', null, $post)->send()->json();
 ```

-The internal Guzzle client will be called with the right token in the header or GET parameter.
+The internal Guzzle Client will be called with the right token in the header or GET parameter.
 All you need to do is load it with the correct credentials or tokens from your persistance layer.

 ## Laravel4